Major General (Retired) Robert Gordon CMG CBE

 Sylvia worked for HarperCollins for 37 years, the last eleven of which she headed up their UK-based International Sales team.
 She left the company in 2013 in order to be able to focus on KET and to work with Gordon Graham.

-Sylvia May is the daughter of Gordon Graham, Honorary Founder and President of the Kohima Educational Trust.
+Sylvia May is the daughter of the late Gordon Graham, Founder and President of the Kohima Educational Trust.
 She is proud that her father has inspired many people to share his vision to commemorate those who fought and died in Kohima, and the wonderful Naga people who have done so much for the British in the past.
 She is now actively working to put something back into the community and promote the work of the Trust in Kohima.

 Sylvia travels extensively and has made many visits to India, sometimes for pleasure but also on business.
 She first visited India in 1994 with her husband Robert, and has returned on numerous occasions, staying in Kohima several times.